Rookout/piper/docs/CONTRIBUTING.md

      * deploy nginx reverse proxy in the kind cluster
      * deploy Piper with the local helm chart
 5. validate using `curl localhost/piper/healthz`.

+### Debugging

+For debugging the best practice is to use Rookout.
+To enable this function pass a Rookout token in the chart `rookout.token` or as existing secret `rookout.existingSecret`